Can I Justify Paying Someone to Do My Taxes?

 Last year, her cousin retired.
 Is it worth it for her to find someone new to help her, or should she try to use one of those e-filing software systems?
 She does some freelance tutoring on weekends and occasional odd jobs during her summers off, so she has a few different income streams, and the paperwork seems like a nightmare.
 Can she justify paying someone else to do it for her?
 Or should she figure it out on her own?
 What will save her the most money?

 Certain life skills don’t need to be mastered — they just need to be understood.
-And filing taxes is one of them.
+And it’s my opinion that filing taxes is one of them, Ellen.
 It’ll save you anxiety (and money) if you comprehend the process, even if you never weather it on your own.
 Chances are, your taxes will only get weirder as you get older (kids and property will do that), so now is the best time to start asking questions.
 As terribly boring as taxes are, you need a basic level of knowledge about your own before you can determine whether it makes sense to pay someone else to manage them.
+So let’s start there.

 Tax-Prep Basics